Purpose of this article

 All efficiency measures are entered at the asset level.

-Data Collection Portal → Portfolio → Asset list → edit asset → Assessments & Measures → Building measures
+Data Collection Portal → Portfolio → Asset List → edit asset → Assessments & Measures → Building measures

 Each table shows, at a glance: